 Now…where were we.
 Ah yes, Antigua.
 With the regatta over, the Southern Caribbean was calling Meggie’s name and we couldn’t wait to get back to the south.
 First we had a job to do.
 We helped a wonderful lady named Jean with a refit of the deck on her 39’ Oyster.
-It was a lot of tedious, hot, sweaty work…but it went well and we made a great friend who we look forward to meeting again someday.
-So with that done….we were being beckoned to head south as our best friends arrived in less than 2weeks….Wuhoo.
+It was a lot of tedious, hot, sweaty work…but

 The plan was to leave Antigua and head straight to St. Lucia (200 nautical miles) as we had some items to pick up at the marine store before heading off to Venezuela, however the wind gods had something entirely different in mind.
 We headed out of the harbour (that we’d been in for far too long!!!), and pointed the bow south.
 More of a boisterous sail than we had thought, but good nonetheless.
 As we approached the NW corner of Guadeloupe the wind proved to be way more southerly than forecasted.
 Hmmm…well this might put a kibosh on our plans.
 “WE NEED TO GO SOUTH”!
 So the options were…A: stay out all night beating into the (now southerly) wind and waves or B: tuck into the beautiful harbour of Deshaises, Guadeloupe for the night, get a good night sleep, top up on wine, cheese and baguettes and head out in the morning.
 Can you guess what we chose???
 NO…not the bashing.
 We pulled into Deshaises and did all the above.
 Gorged ourselves on fresh baguettes, olives and mmmm 3 different types of cheese and then washed it down with a $3 bottle of wine.
 Nice!
 So up the next morning and continue onto St. Lucia, only 150 nautical miles.
 As we entered the channel between Guadeloupe and Dominica we were again met with southerly winds….UGHHHHH…I mean come on!
 Hello!!!
 We’re trying to head south here!
 Anyway, we were able to hold our course to Portsmouth (JUST!) and were faced with a decision.
 We could either A: stay out all night beating into the (still southerly) wind and waves or we could B: tuck into the nice calm anchorage of Portsmouth, Dominica and gaze at the beautiful mountainous scenery around us and get a good nights sleep.
 Hmmm….what do you think we did???
 We anchored in the scenic Portsmouth, Dominica and sipped on some French wine (thanks to our stop the previous night) and marvelled at the beauty…oh and we got a good nights sleep!